Australian general purpose frigate program: Selection

 On 7 November 2024, it was reported that bids from Japan's Mitsubishi Heavy Industries and Germany's TKMS were selected ahead of bids from South Korea's HHI and Hanwha Ocean, and Spain's Navantia.
 Three designs were reportedly selected with TKMS offering two MEKO A200 designs, one based on an unmodified Egyptian Navy's Al Aziz-class frigates and an "Australianised" variant featuring Saab Australia's 9LV combat system and with MHI offering the New FFM.
 The final decision was expected to be made by the end of 2025 with the contract to be signed in early 2026 to begin construction of the first three frigates.

 On 5 August 2025, Defence Minister Richard Marles revealed that the New FFM had officially been chosen for the program.

+Rear Admiral Hughes, Head of Naval Capability RAN, commented at Indo Pacific 2025 that the Australia Mogami frigates would be equipped with the Kongsberg Naval Strike Missile instead of the type 17 anti-ship missile.
+It would also be equipped with the Mk 54 lightweight torpedo, SeaRAM, and deploy ESSM in the Mk 41 VLS.
+It was also confirmed that the Australian New FFM would utilise the NOLQ-3E UNICORN electronic warfare mast and the OPY-2 X-band phased array radar, as used on JMSDF vessels.

+The Australian and Japanese governments signed a contract for the construction of the first three ships on 18 April 2026.
+The ceremony for this event took place on board a Mogami-class frigate that was visiting Melbourne.

+On 21 April 2026, the MT30 will be supplied by Rolls Royce to power the ships.

 Commentary

 Australian Financial Review journalist Andrew Tillet wrote that the ALFA3000 and Mogami 30FFM designs best meet the government's requirements.
 He argued that this is because the two shipbuilders (Navantia and Mitsubishi respectively) have experience integrating the American Aegis Combat System and American missiles.
 Writing in the Asia-Pacific Defence Reporter, journalist Kym Bergmann argued that the panel had made a mistake by recommending both the Daegu class FFX Batch II and Batch III, as the two designs are quite different, and that the government was also mistaken in not identifying this error at the time it developed its response to the review.
 He argued that the Batch III is the only one of the two designs that meets the panel's specifications.
 Australian Strategic Policy Institute analyst Euan Graham suggested in February 2024 that New Zealand might join the frigate program in order to replace the Royal New Zealand Navy's pair of Anzac-class frigates.

 Following the approach to market, Michael Shoebridge from the defence consulting firm Strategic Analysis Australia raised concerns about the project's management.
 He believes that rushing the selection of the ships could cause problems later in the project and that the reluctance to accept design changes might mean that the frigates do not meet the RAN's safety standards.